bquast/Cryptocurrency-Inflation/README.md

 when the cryptocurrency economy as a whole is considered.
 Cryptocurrencies derive their value only from being an efficient transaction mechanism, if they appear to become overvalued (causing excessive mining), other cryptocurrencies will arise.
-This will increase the total number of cryptocoins (between the two cryptocurrencies), which will drive down the price, and limit excessive mining.
+This will increase the total number of cryptocoins (between all cryptocurrencies), which will drive down the price, and limit excessive mining.